Skip to main content

 Migrating off MuleSoft is the most complex migration in the iPaaS category because the platform owns more of the integration surface than its competitors.
 Mule applications, DataWeave transformations, Anypoint Studio projects, and CloudHub deployment configurations are all proprietary.
 Plan for a 12-24 month phased migration if you have a large Anypoint estate.

 Start by auditing what your Mule applications actually do.
 Most enterprise teams find that 30-40% of their MuleSoft workload is data movement (extract from source, load to warehouse, sync customer records, push curated data to downstream systems).
 This subset migrates cleanly to Peliqan or a similar data integration platform and often consolidates 30+ Mule applications into 5-10 well-modeled pipelines.
-Another 30-40% is process automation that maps well to Workato, Boomi, Tray.ai, or Celigo.
-The remaining 20-30% is true API management work that maps to Apigee, Kong, or your cloud-native API gateway.
+Another 30-40% is process automation that maps well to Workato, Boomi, Tray.ai, or Celigo, and the remaining 20-30% is true API management work that maps to Apigee, Kong, or your cloud-native API gateway.

 Conclusion

 MuleSoft Anypoint remains the most complete enterprise integration platform on the market, and for the largest Fortune 500 IT-led integration teams, the answer is still MuleSoft.
 The 12-time Gartner Leader recognition and deep API governance capabilities are not noise.
-But for the much larger population of teams using MuleSoft at $55,000-$500,000+/year for workloads that simpler platforms handle better, the alternatives in this guide are not just acceptable replacements – they are categorically better fits at a fraction of the cost.
+But for the much larger population of teams using MuleSoft at $55,000-$500,000+/year for workloads that simpler platforms handle better, the alternatives in this guide are not just acceptable replacements, they are categorically better fits at a fraction of the cost.

 When evaluating MuleSoft alternatives, audit what your existing Anypoint workload actually does, split the data integration work from the application integration work from the API management work, and pressure-test the alternative on a representative production workload before committing.
 Most teams find the migration math pencils out at a much smaller scale than their original MuleSoft business case suggested.
+To see what a purpose-built data integration platform looks like compared to a multi-product enterprise iPaaS, you can try Peliqan free or book a demo to walk through your specific MuleSoft workload.

 FAQs